wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ## LLM Observability: The Hidden Superpower

 LLM observability platforms like [Langfuse](https://langfuse.com/), [Langsmith](https://www.langchain.com/langsmith), and [braintrust](https://www.braintrust.dev/docs/guides/tracing) provide crucial insights into the reasoning process and interactions with tools.
 These platforms capture traces of LLM API calls and responses, vector database interactions, and local function execution.
-They also allow measuring step-by-step latency and end-to-end latency.
+You can also embrace the tools to measure step-by-step latency and end-to-end latency.
 This visibility is invaluable for debugging and optimizing LLM tool calling.

 ## Takeaways